brunofarache/liferay-docs/develop/learning-paths/mobile-sdk/android/articles/02-retrieving-and-displaying-portlet-data/01-retrieve-and-display-guestbooks.markdown

 instance.
 Create this variable in the `MainActivity` class as follows:

     public static List<GuestbookModel> _guestbooks = new ArrayList<GuestbookModel>();

+Nick: I'm not sure why _guestbook needs to be static, it shouldn't be required.

 The app displays a list of items in the drawer by using [`ListView`](http://developer.android.com/guide/topics/ui/layout/listview.html) with an [adapter](http://developer.android.com/guide/topics/ui/declaring-layout.html#AdapterViews).